Blythe Danner: Career

 A graduate of Bard College, Danner's first roles included the 1967 musical Mata Hari and the 1968 Off-Broadway production of Summertree.
 Her early Broadway appearances included Cyrano de Bergerac (1968) and her Theatre World Award-winning performance in The Miser (1969).
 She won the Tony Award for Best Featured Actress in a Play for portraying a free-spirited divorcée in Butterflies Are Free (1970).

 In 1972, Danner portrayed Martha Jefferson in the film version of 1776.
-That same year, she played the unknowing wife of a husband who committed murder, opposite Peter Falk and John Cassavetes, in the Columbo episode "Etude in Black".
+That same year, she played the unknowing wife of a husband who committed murder, opposite Peter Falk and John Cassavetes, in the Columbo episode "Étude in Black".

 Her earliest starring film role was opposite Alan Alda in To Kill a Clown (1972).
 Danner appeared in the episode of M*A*S*H entitled "The More I See You", playing the love interest of Alda's character Hawkeye Pierce.
 She played lawyer Amanda Bonner in television's Adam's Rib, opposite Ken Howard as Adam Bonner.
 She played Zelda Fitzgerald in F. Scott Fitzgerald and 'The Last of the Belles' (1974).
 She was the eponymous heroine in the film Lovin' Molly (1974) (directed by Sidney Lumet).
 She appeared in Futureworld, playing Tracy Ballard with co-star Peter Fonda (1976).
 In the 1982 TV movie Inside the Third Reich, she played the wife of Albert Speer.
 In the film version of Neil Simon's semi-autobiographical play Brighton Beach Memoirs (1986), she portrayed a middle-aged Jewish mother.
 She has appeared in two films based on the novels of Pat Conroy, The Great Santini (1979) and The Prince of Tides (1991), as well as two television movies adapted from books by Anne Tyler, Saint Maybe and Back When We Were Grownups, both for the Hallmark Hall of Fame.

 Danner appeared opposite Robert De Niro in the 2000 comedy hit Meet the Parents, and its sequels, Meet the Fockers (2004) and Little Fockers (2010).
+On May 30, 2025, it was announced that Danner would return for a fourth film which is scheduled to release on November 25, 2026.

 From 2001 to 2006, she regularly appeared on NBC's sitcom Will & Grace as Will Truman's mother Marilyn.
 From 2004 to 2006, she starred in the main cast of the comedy-drama series Huff.
 In 2005, she was nominated for three Primetime Emmy Awards for her work on Will & Grace, Huff, and the television film Back When We Were Grownups, winning for her role in Huff.
 The following year, she won a second consecutive Emmy Award for Huff.
 For 25 years, she has been a regular performer at the Williamstown Summer Theater Festival, where she also serves on the board of directors.

 In 2006, Danner was awarded an inaugural Katharine Hepburn Medal by Bryn Mawr College's Katharine Houghton Hepburn Center.
 In 2015, Danner was inducted into the American Theater Hall of Fame.